mbasim25/questions-app/README.md

 - Run the venv then open the qq folder inside the terminal run python server by typing `py manage.py runserver`.

-- Run vue by opening the frontend file inside of the terminal and running `npm run serve`.
+- Run vue by opening the frontend folder inside of the terminal and running `npm run serve`.

 - open the project in the localhost.